delta/generic-applications-portal/README.md

 # generic-applications-portal

+Two folders:
+1. form\_generator - code to generate form related code.
+2. server - actual application portal

-To compile the markup, use:
+To compile the markup, go to form\_generator folder, and then, use:

 ```node index.js > sample-out.html```